MicrosoftDocs/semantic-kernel-docs/semantic-kernel/how-to/vector-store-connectors/vector-store-data-ingestion.md

 ## Generate embeddings and upload the data

 We will need some code to generate embeddings and upload the paragraphs to Redis.
-Let's do this is a separate class.
+Let's do this in a separate class.

 Add a new file called `DataUploader.cs` and add the following class to it.